-Now, before you let yourself get totally out of control, you want to use a variation of the following mistake ritual: On your way back to the huddle or bench (depending u[on what down it is) you quickly bend down and pick up a handful of grass from the field, (This is assuming that you're playing on a real grass field).
-You then focus your concentration on the grass instead of the dropped ball.
+Now, before you let yourself get totally out of control, you want to use a variation of the following mistake ritual: You bend down and pick up a handful of grass from the infield.
+You then focus your concentration on the grass instead of the bad race or poor jump/throw.
 As you do that, you might also begin to change your negative self-talk.
 "Let it go.
 It's in the past.
 Stay calm.
-You'll get another chance.
 Stay loose.
 Stay in the NOW!"
 At the same time that you are countering the negativity, you deliberately begin to slow and deepen your breathing, making sure that your focus goes to the physical sensations of a relaxed inhale and exhale.
 You do this to physically calm yourself down.
-When an athlete is uptight and emotions are running in the red zone, getting back in control of your breathing is one of the fastest and best ways to get your head back in the game.
+When an athlete is uptight and emotions are running in the red zone, getting back in control of your breathing is one of the fastest and best ways to get your head back in the meet.